MineralsCloud/EquationsOfStateOfSolids.jl/docs/src/developers/design-principles.md

 classified as appropriate uses as they are syntactic sugar since they do (or should) not change the behavior of the program in measurable ways other than performance.

-## Errors should be caught as high as possible, and error messages should be contextualized for newcomers
+## Errors should be caught as early as possible, and error messages should be made contextually clear for newcomers

 Whenever possible, defensive programming should be used to check for potential errors before they are encountered deeper within a package.
 For example, if one knows that `f(u0,p)` will error unless `u0` is the size of `p`, this